 2. Negotiate with the dealer

-Once you have found a dealer that offers used car leases and you have price shopped, it’s time to start negotiating.
+Once you have found a dealer and price-shopped, it’s time to start negotiating.
 Like a new car lease, the cost of a used car lease is based on a money factor — similar to the interest rate on a loan.

-You will be able to negotiate this along with mileage limits and residual value.
-The negotiation process is similar to buying a car.
-You want to ensure you’re getting a fair price on the overall cost, including fees, taxes and the money you are putting down.
+You can negotiate the money factor along with mileage limits and residual value.
+You want to ensure you’re getting a fair price on the overall cost, including fees, taxes and the money you put down.
+Use our car lease calculator to see how changing these details changes your monthly payment.

 3. Pay attention to the contract

 Your contract will include fees, mileage limits, what maintenance is or isn’t covered and a purchase option.
 Keep an eye out for any add-ons that you don’t want included.
-Extended warranties can be useful in some circumstances, but most CPO cars come with a manufacturer warranty.
+Extended warranties can be useful in some circumstances, but most CPO cars have a manufacturer warranty.

 It will also include the expected depreciation and residual value at the end of the lease.
 Confirm these match your negotiated numbers before signing.

-• Monthly payments: Monthly payments for car leases are typically lower because you only pay to use the car.
-With a car loan, you pay to own the car.
+- Monthly payments: Monthly payments for car leases are typically lower because you only pay to use the car.
+Because payments are based on depreciation and used cars depreciate more slowly than new ones, leasing a used car means an even lower payment.

 Alternatives to leasing a used car